yoyachi/git-it-right/README.md

 # movie-trivia
-The Movie Game uses an the OMDb API to gather information on films and grab the top 4 actors from each individual movie.
+The Movie Game uses the OMDb API to gather information on films and grab the top 4 actors from each individual movie.
 The game also randomly generates the movie along with two incorrect answers.
 There is 4 correct answers and 2 incorrect answers!

 The game also uses the GIPHY API to fetch gifs based on user input criteria (such as the movie name, and the actors name that the user clicks.)